Loading...

 San Antonio · Austin · Texas

-Volume I — Repairs
+Volume I — Structural Repairs

 Pricing — What to Expect

 These ranges reflect typical jobs in 2026.
 Final quote depends on materials, size of the piece, and current shop workload.
 Every estimate is free and in writing — no verbal quotes, no surprise charges.
+When a piece needs a full recover instead of a repair, see our chair and seat reupholstery service.

-Volume II — The Craft
+Volume III — The Craft

 Most upholstery problems do not require full reupholstery.
 We start with the smallest intervention that solves the problem — saving you 50% to 80% versus a complete recover.

-Cushion rebuilds use 1.8 to 2.5 lb high-density foam wrapped in Dacron polyester or down-feather blend, matched to the original feel and density of your piece.
+Seat-cushion rebuilds use 1.8 to 2.5 lb high-density foam wrapped in Dacron polyester or down-feather blend, matched to the original feel and density of your piece.

 Seam repairs are hand-stitched with curved upholstery needles and waxed thread.
 Glue is for shoes — not furniture you sit on every day.